 You should define most nodes as client-only nodes and define just the nodes that may be used for CXFS metadata as server-capable administration nodes.
-Use client administration nodes only if a Failsafe co-execution node cannot be a potential metadata server (Failsafe requires that a node be either a server-capable administration node or a client administration node).

-The advantage to using client-only nodes is that they do not keep a copy of the cluster database; they contact an administration node to get configuration information.
+The advantage to using client-only nodes is that they do not keep a copy of the cluster database; they contact a server-capable administration node to get configuration information.
 It is easier and faster to keep the database synchronized on a small set of nodes, rather than on every node in the cluster.
 In addition, if there are issues, there will be a smaller set of nodes on which you must look for problems.